-In any case, Eq.
-(112) shows that the induced potential $\Delta V(\mathbf{r})$ contains, in addition to contributions from the rearrangement of the electron cloud occurring during the deformation (these are contained in $\Delta \hat{\rho}$), also a term that depends on the local variation of the metric at fixed charge density.
+of the electron cloud occurring during the deformation (these are contained in $\Delta \hat{\rho}$), also a term that depends on the local variation of the metric at fixed charge density.
 We shall come back to this point in the discussion of surface contributions to the flexoelectric effect in Section 2.8.
-Note that, by construction, the microscopic electric field response to an arbitrary deformation enjoys an analogous representation as the charge density response, where both E^{U} and E^{G} are lattice-periodic functions whose explicit expressions can be readily derived from Eq.
-(112).
+Note that, by construction, the microscopic electricfield response to an arbitrary deformation enjoys an analogous representation as the charge density response, where both E^{U} and E^{G} are lattice-periodic functions whose explicit expressions can be readily derived from equation (112).